Every City in the USA

 Composite risk spans 94.3–95.8/100 across 2 counties; most-cited top hazard is Lightning (in all 2).

-Natural-hazard exposure for Atlanta from the U.S. Federal Emergency Management Agency's National Risk Index (FEMA NRI March 2023).
+Natural-hazard exposure for Atlanta from the U.S. Federal Emergency Management Agency's National Risk Index (FEMA NRI December 2025 v1.20.0).
 NRI is an expected-annual-loss composite calibrated on 1996–2019 historical losses, published at the U.S. county grain.
 See methodology §17.

 Atlanta spans 2 counties.
 We list each separately because hurricane, flood, and fire risk varies meaningfully across county lines — manufacturing a single “city-level” risk score would hide that signal.